smithclay/lambdium/readme.md

 ## lambdium
-### headless chrome + selenium webdriver in AWS Labmda
+### headless chrome + selenium webdriver in AWS Lambda

 This uses the binaries from the [serverless-chrome](https://github.com/adieuadieu/serverless-chrome) project to prototype running headless chromium with `selenium-webdriver` in AWS Lambda.
+I've also bundled the chromedriver binary so the browser can be interacted with using the [Webdriver Protocol](https://www.w3.org/TR/webdriver/).

 #### Requirements

 * An AWS Account
-* Terraform (optional but highly recommended for function creation and deploy)
+* [Terraform](https://terraform.io) (optional but highly recommended for function creation and deploy)
 * node.js + npm
 * `make`

-#### Suggested Reading
+#### Background

-The function interacts with  [headless Chromium](https://chromium.googlesource.com/chromium/src/+/lkgr/headless/README.md) process using [chromedriver](https://sites.google.com/a/chromium.org/chromedriver/).
+The function interacts with [headless Chromium](https://chromium.googlesource.com/chromium/src/+/lkgr/headless/README.md) process using [chromedriver](https://sites.google.com/a/chromium.org/chromedriver/) and a popular webdriver node.js client library.

 This is highly experimental and not all chromedriver functions will work.

-Since this Lambda function is written using node.js, it you can run almost any script written for [selenium-webdriver](https://www.npmjs.com/package/selenium-webdriver).
+Since this Lambda function is written using node.js, you can run almost any script written for [selenium-webdriver](https://www.npmjs.com/package/selenium-webdriver).

+### Installation
-#### Installing dependencies
+#### Fetching dependencies

 The headless chromium binary is too large for Github, you need to fetch it using a script bundled in this repository.
 [Marco Lüthy](https://github.com/adieuadieu) has an excellent post on Medium about how he built chromium for for AWS Lambda [here](https://medium.com/@marco.luethy/running-headless-chrome-on-aws-lambda-fa82ad33a9eb).